Snake Nebula

 The Snake Nebula (also known as Barnard 72) is a dark nebula in the Ophiuchus constellation.
 It is a small but readily apparent SP-shaped dust lane that snakes out in front of the Milky Way star clouds from the north-north-west edge of the bowl of the Pipe Nebula.
 Its thickness runs between 2′ and 3′ and runs around 6′ in the north-west / south-east orientation.
 A good view in a 4" to 6" telescope requires clear dark skies.

 It is part of the much larger Dark Horse Nebula.

 To the right of the Snake Nebula is Barnard 68.
-Below it is Barnard 69, Barnard 70, and Barnard 74.
+Below it are Barnard 69, Barnard 70, and Barnard 74.